sheracore/useful-linux-command-lines/README.md

 control + b  and  z ----> zoom control + b and   " ----> separate screen horizontal
 control + b and   % ----> separate screen vertical
-control + b and   w ----> show all sessionstmux
+control + b and   w ----> show all sessions control + b and  m ---->  mouse ON and insert it again to mouse OFF
 ```
 ## Grep
 #### To see resource file of grep result use '-r or -lr' switch or just grep without 'ls | grep'